Kemp's Deed

-Kemp's Deed, also known as the Canterbury Purchase, Kemp's Purchase, or the Ngāi Tahu Purchase, is the purchase of Canterbury, New Zealand, from some Ngāi Tahu chiefs by Tacy Kemp on behalf of the New Zealand Company.
-It is the Crown's largest purchase from Ngāi Tahu and the "least carefully transacted".
-The grievance caused by the Crown was settled 150 years later through the Ngāi Tahu Claims Settlement Act 1998 and a compensation package valued at NZ$170 million.
+Kemp's Deed, was a contract signed on 12 June 1848 by Tacy Kemp, representing the New Zealand Company on behalf of the British Crown, and 40 leading Māori of the Ngāi Tahu iwi.
+It was the basis of the Canterbury Purchase, on the South Island.
+Kemp did not properly follow his instructions, for which he was taken to task by E. J. Eyre, the lieutenant-governor of New Munster (the South Island).
+Resulting Ngāi Tahu grievances were settled 150 years later with the passing of the Ngāi Tahu Claims Settlement Act 1998 and a compensation package valued at NZ$170 million.

 Background

-Ngāi Tahu chiefs had sold parts of Banks Peninsula to the Nanto-Bordelaise Company in August 1838 at Port Cooper (now known as Lyttelton), without the boundaries having ever been defined.
 In February 1848, Governor George Grey visited Banks Peninsula and learned that some of the Māori chiefs were prepared to sell the land south of the Ashley River / Rakahuri.
-The land north of the Ashley River / Rakahuri had been sold by Te Rauparaha of Ngāti Toa to the Crown in 1847.
-Whilst Te Rauparaha had conquered that land between 1828 and 1832, some of it had gone back into use by Ngāi Tahu, and the tribe felt under considerable pressure to confirm authority and mana over their remaining land.
+The land north of the Ashley River had been sold by Te Rauparaha of Ngāti Toa to the Crown in 1847.
+Whilst Te Rauparaha had conquered that land between 1828 and 1832, some of it had gone back into use by Ngāi Tahu.

 Grey instructed the Lieutenant-Governor of the New Munster Province, Edward John Eyre, with organising the purchase.
 Grey set aside £2,000 for this purpose, to be paid out in four annual instalments of one quarter of the total sum.
 Grey considered that given the low number of Māori who were living in Canterbury, this would be "as large an amount as they could profitably spend or as was likely to be of any real benefit to them".
 He also stipulated that reserves be set aside for Māori of "ample portions for their present and prospective wants" and that after the boundaries of such reserves had been defined, the remainder of the land was to be purchased.